 “That you don’t know shit.”

 A loud thonk broke the tension and Old Jim turned his head to the field.
-The ball was soaring in the air.
-It disappeared into the trees.
+The ball soared in the air and disappeared into the trees.
 O’Sheas was up 3-0.

 “I know one thing, Robin.
 That boy played in the Cape Cod league.
 He can hit the hell out of the ball.
 What position are you playing?”